Korean Demilitarized Zone: Destruction of guard posts

 On 30 November 2018, both Koreas completed work to dismantle 10 of their "frontline" guard posts.
 However, the later agreement for each Korea to preserve one "frontline" post was upheld as well.
-The "frontline" guard post which was preserved on the North Korean side of the DMZ was visited by Kim Jong-un in 2013 when tensions were rising between both Koreas.
+The "frontline" guard post which was preserved on the North Korean side of the DMZ was visited by Kim Jong Un in 2013 when tensions were rising between both Koreas.

 Establishment of buffer zones, no-fly zones and Yellow Sea peace zones

 On 1 November 2018, buffer zones were established across the DMZ by the North and South Korean militaries.
 In compliance with the Comprehensive Military Agreement which was signed at the September 2018 inter-Korean summit, the buffer zone helps ensure that both North and South Korea will effectively ban hostility on land, air, and sea.
 Both Koreas are prohibited from conducting live-fire artillery drills and regiment-level field maneuvering exercises or those by bigger units within 5 kilometers of the Military Demarcation Line (MDL).
-The buffer zones stretch from the north of Deokjeok Island to the south of Cho Island in the West Sea and the north of Sokcho city and south of Tongchon County in the East (Yellow) Sea.
+The buffer zones stretch from the north of the island Deokjeokdo to the south of the island Chodo in the West Sea and the north of Sokcho and south of Tongchon County in the East (Yellow) Sea.

 No-fly zones have also been established along the DMZ to ban the operation of drones, helicopters and other aircraft over an area up to 40 km away from the MDL.
 For UAVs, within 15 km from the MDL in the East and 10 km from the MDL in the West.
 Hot-air balloons cannot travel within 25 km of the DMZ as well.
 For fixed-wing aircraft, no fly zones are designated within 40 km from the MDL in the East (between MDL Markers No. 0646 and 1292) and within 20 km of the MDL in the West (between MDL Markers No. 0001 and 0646).
 For rotary-wing aircraft, the no fly zones are designated within 10 km of the MDL.

 Both Koreas also created "peace zones" near their disputed Yellow Sea border.